OpenINF/wg-a-team/README.md

 ## Getting Involved

 We love contributors!
 We see community members as one of the keys to our success and actively encourage and mentor their contributions.
-Working on the automation, testing, and build systems at OpenINF is a fantastic introduction to OpenINF development.
+Working on the tooling, automation, testing, and build systems at OpenINF is a fantastic introduction to OpenINF development.
 There are two great ways to help: joining an existing project or taking on one of our "starter" projects to help you learn your way